Turkeyville’s Haunted Adventure Carves up Some Fall Fun with Haunted Barn, Spooky Train, Corn Maze + Hayrides

 4 – Put Those Quarters to Work at the Arcade

-Some friendly competition is good for everyone so stop by the arcade after you’ve had your fill of ice cream.
-Off of the ice cream parlor is a room full of your kid’s favorite arcade games from racing to the claw.
+Off of the ice cream parlor is a room full of your kids’ favorite arcade games, from racing to the claw.

-There’s a change machine available so don’t forget your dollar bills.
+There’s a change machine available, so don’t forget your dollar bills.

 Cornwell's Turkeyville